trywilco/wilco-docs/docs/building-your-quest/repository.md

 │   ├── <framework_specific_file>
 ```

-When the user starts a quest, the `.framework` directory will be removed from the repository and the framework specific files will be copied to the root of the repository.
+When the user starts a quest, the `.framework` directory will be removed from the repository, and the framework-specific files will be copied to the root of the repository.

 The Anythink Market repository is a good example of a start repository that uses framework-specific files.
 The repository supports Node, Rails, and Python as backend frameworks and React as a frontend framework.
 Each backend framework requires a specific `docker-compose.yml` file and `charts` directory for K8s deployment.
 The following is the structure of this repository: